dylanmc/CryptoBook/src/01_intro.rst

 -----------------

 Print out and assemble the "Caesar cipher kit" that comes with the book.
-The Caesar cipher is one of the earlest known ciphers, used by Caesar to communicate orders to distant generals.
+The Caesar cipher is one of the earliest known ciphers, used by Caesar to communicate orders to distant generals.
 The idea is that if the messenger was intercepted by foes of Caesar, that they wouldn't learn any secrets from the message they carried.